 Palm Beach County and State of Florida Emergency Orders related to the Coronavirus are being followed.
 There have been many changes to our everyday life and highlights of current Emergency Orders are provided here:

-The next Town Council Meeting will be June 2nd at 7:00 pm.
-The meeting will be streamed online and public comment will be taken in the following manner. (link coming soon)
+The next Town Council Meeting will be on July 7th at 7:00 pm.
+The meeting will be held in Town Council Chambers.

 Palm Beach County Phase I